 Today, more than 46 million Americans live in poverty.
 AmeriCorps VISTA taps the skills, talents and passion of more than 7,000 Americans annually to support community efforts to overcome poverty.
 AmeriCorps VISTA is open to all U.S. citizens, nationals, or lawful permanent resident aliens ages 18 and older.
 Members and Summer Associates receive a modest living allowance.
 Members who serve for a year also receive limited health benefit options, childcare if needed, and other benefits.
 After successful completion of a term of service, members can choose to receive a Segal AmeriCorps Education Award or post-service stipend.

-There is an Americorps Vista position at the Service Learning and Volunteering office at USM, a STEM Partnerships Coordinator!
+There is an Americorps Vista position open at the Service Learning and Volunteering office here at USM:

 Learn more about what is means to be an Americorps member here.